 The lawyers at Bryan Cave Leighton Paisner (Russia) LLP stand out due to ‘their impressive professionalism and deep passion for competition law’.
 The department is headed by Nikolay Voznesenskiy, who is ‘a true leader in competition matters’.
 Vitaly Dianov is recommended for providing ‘great defence services’ and for his ‘excellent understanding of the internal functioning of the FAS’.

-In 2017, Bryan Cave Leighton Paisner (Russia) was named Law Firm of the Year for Competition / Antitrust in Russia by Best Lawyers Awards / 2018 Edition.
+In 2017 and 2019 Bryan Cave Leighton Paisner (Russia) was named Law Firm of the Year for Competition / Antitrust in Russia by Best Lawyers Awards / 2018, 2020 Editions.

 Our associates are active members of expert organisations liaising with the Federal Antimonopoly Service (FAS) of Russia with a view to improving the national antitrust laws.
 They also have extensive law-making experience, including in competition and antitrust, and have been involved in drafting amendments to the Federal Laws “Protection of Competition”, “Fundamentals of State Regulation of Trade in the Russian Federation” and other regulations as part of the work undertaken by the Competition Experts Association (f/k/a the Competition Support Non-Profit Partnership), the Russian Corporate Counsel Association (RCCA) and expert councils under the Russian Union of Industrialists and Entrepreneurs and RusBrand.

 Chambers Europe 2019

 Interviewees recommend the "very reliable and trustworthy firm" and emphasise the strength of its individuals, describing them as "very well-known experts in antitrust law."
 Another source enthusiastically sums up: "BCLP Russia is a rare combination of deep expertise, the highest ethical standards and flexibility to serve clients' needs."